chingjunetao/chingjunetao.github.io/_posts/2017-10-27-python-language.md

 ---
-title: "How to Enhance your Python Programming Skill"
+title: "How to Enhance your Python Programming Skill "
 categories:
   - learning
 tags: